Daddiu/GodotAdMob-UMP/README.md

 Based on commit [#676b6ab](https://github.com/Shin-NiL/Godot-Android-Admob-Plugin/commit/676b6ab42d2eb212fffc47fce85cb09de47ab9b1) by [Shin-NiL](https://github.com/Shin-NiL/Godot-Android-Admob-Plugin).

-Godot plugin to use AdMob and UMP into your game.
+Godot plugin to use AdMob and UMP (User Messaging Platform) into your game.
 UMP is used to get consent from people living within EEA countries (https://developers.google.com/admob/android/privacy?hl=en).

 Created originally to be used only in [Wacky Volleyball](https://play.google.com/store/apps/details?id=wacky.volleyball) i decided to make it public in case someone needs it for their game.